-This perfect day in South Kona will be spent hiking or kayaking to a remote bay where Captain Cook was killed, snorkeling with colorful fish and turtles, hanging at a local beach, and swimming with wild dolphins – if you are lucky.
+This perfect day in South Kona will be spent hiking or kayaking to a remote bay where Captain Cook was killed, snorkeling with colorful fish and turtles, hanging at a local beach, and seeing wild spinner dolphins – if you are lucky.

 Morning – Hiking or Kayaking at Kealakekua Bay

 After an early breakfast and coffee at The Coffee Shack in Captain Cook – the views from the deck here are some of the best on the island – it’s time for an adventure!

-The best thing to do in South Kona in my opinion is to go snorkeling off the Captain Cook Monument in Kealakekua Bay – and if you are lucky you will get to swim with the pod of wild spinner dolphins that are frequently spotted in the bay like we did.
+The best thing to do in South Kona in my opinion is to hike down to Captain Cook Monument in Kealakekua Bay to snorkel.

 You can reach the monument by either hiking, kayaking, or on a boat tour.
 I have hiked there and kayaked there and although hiking there was my favorite as we had the place to ourselves for an hour before anyone else arrived.